anasfik/openai/README.md

 </br>

-<h3>Help this grow and get discovered by other devs with a ⭐ star.</h3>
+<h3>Help this grow and get discovered by people who might need it by starring it ⭐.</h3>

 </br>
 </br>